seviu/swiftdaddy/Content/notes/XCTest Tips and Tricks.md

 #endif
 ```

-> Tip: If you have problems with legacy code and table/collection views, try to reloadData:
+> Tip: If you have problems with legacy code and table/collection views, try to reloadData